25 Use Cases

 Three Flavours Of Use Cases

-Depending on the scope and complexity of the project you are prototyping, there are three different flavours of use cases available.
+Depending on the scope and complexity of the project you are prototyping, three different flavours of use cases are available.
 These include the Brief, Casual, and Fully Dressed varieties.
-While each of them describes how the system interacts with a particular actor (or set of actors), they have their own unique characteristics.
+While each describes how the system interacts with a particular actor (or set of actors), they have unique characteristics.

 • The Brief Use Case is drafted as a short paragraph.
-Within the paragraph, you will quickly learn which actor or actors interact with the system.
-The paragraph must include information about what the actor does and what the system’s response is.
+The paragraph must identify which actor or actors interact with the system.
+It must include information about what the actor does and how the system responds.
 This flavour of use case is short compared to the other two varieties.
 Importantly, it outlines the main flow only.
-That is, a brief use case assumes that the system and actor are working together perfectly (a best case scenario).
+A brief use case assumes that the system and actor work together perfectly (a best-case scenario).

-• The Casual Use Case is similar to the brief use case, except that it is more detailed and also incorporates alternative flows.
-An alternative flow is something the system would need to do in response to the system or an actor not behaving or working the way that is expected, or in response to some sort of error.
+• The Casual Use Case is similar to the brief use case, except that it is more detailed and incorporates alternative flows.
+An alternative flow is something the system would need to do in response to the system or actor not behaving or working the way that is expected, or in response to an error.
 For example, this might include the system providing messaging to the user if it fails to connect to the database, or messaging to inform the user that their login credentials are wrong.

 • The Full Use Case is far more structured than either of the other two flavours of use cases.
-In this case, the use case is structured as a table that includes a number of different row headings (including, for example, pre-existing conditions, primary actor, etc.).
-It also includes a main flow that is a numbered list of bullets describing in detail what the system does in response to the actions of an actor.
-Alternative flows are also listed (and numbered) in such a way that anyone reading the document will know where they branch off from the main flow.
+In this case, the use case is structured as a table that includes several different row headings (including, for example, pre-existing conditions, primary actor, etc.).
+It has a main flow that is a numbered list of bullets describing in detail what the system does in response to the actions of an actor.
+Alternative flows are also listed (and numbered) so anyone reading the document will know where they branch off from the main flow.

 If your use case does not include what the system does in response to the actions of an actor, then it is not a user case.